WDI-SEA/notes/08-cs/cs-recursion/readme.md

 ## A Useless Recursive Function

-In programming recursion refers to a function that calls itself.
-We know that functions can call functions.
-We call functions from inside other functions all the time.
-Functions are a useful way for us to seperate functionality in our programs and reuse code in many places.
-Functions are great!

-The fact that a function can call itself though is not so obvious.
-It turns out that it's completely syntactically and run-time logically legal for a function to call itself.

-Here is one function that does absolutely nothing useful.
-This function shows us that it's possible to call a function within itself.
-And it shows us the danger of infinite recursion!
+We know that functions can call other functions.
+It's not so obvious that functions can actually call themselves too.
+Let's look at one function that calls itself and consider what it does.

 * What will be the output of this function?
 * When will this program stop running?